rsdoiel/BlogIt/blogit.1.md

 # Create your first post
 nano $HOME/Documents/FirstPost.md
 # Create/curate the Front Matter for your first blog post
-blogit edit $HOME/Documents/FirstPost.md
+BlogIt edit $HOME/Documents/FirstPost.md
 # Check to make sure everything is ready to go
-blogit check $HOME/Documents/FirstPost.md
+BlogIt check $HOME/Documents/FirstPost.md
 # Publishing into your blog's directory tree
-blogit publish $HOME/Document/FirstPost.md
+BlogIt publish $HOME/Document/FirstPost.md
 # See the blog post ready in your blog directory
 tree blog
 ~~~

+You are ready to run [FlatLake](https://flatlake.app) to render your blog's JSON API.
+You can
+then generate your RSS feeds and sitemap from the JSON API.

-Run a Common Mark to HTML converter like Pandoc on the Common Mark files to produce HTML.
+Run a CommonMark to HTML converter like Pandoc on the CommonMark files to produce HTML.
-Then you're ready to run [PageFind](https://pagefind.com) for search and
+Then you're ready to run [PageFind](https://pagefind.com) for search support.
-[FlatLake](https://flatlake.app) to render your blog's JSON API.